 The philosophy behind crate training your furry companion is to create a familiar and safe location where your dog will want to enter of her own will and enjoy relaxing and sleeping inside her very own comfy and cozy spot.
 Because dogs don’t like to soil their sleeping areas, they are then more likely to eliminate (do their potty business) once taken outside.
 Crate training also makes for an easier way to supervise the puppy and prevent full access to the home, which will result in much less opportunity for your new pal to get into any mischief.
 Added bonuses include a convenient carrier for traveling and a way to easily confine your dog if non-dog-friendly guests visit your home.

-While crating can be beneficial in many ways, it is important to not over-use or use the tool improperly.
-If a puppy is kept in a crate for more than a few hours at a time if not for sleeping at night, this could be considered miss-treatment, and will not be helpful in training the dog in the long run.
+While crating can be beneficial in many ways, it is important to not over-use crate time or use it improperly.
+If a puppy is kept in a crate for more than a few hours at a time during the day, the puppy could learn that crate time is a punishment, which would ultimately be counterproductive during training.
 If you plan to crate train, it’s imperative that the dog is taken out to play and exercise every few hours.
-The crate is not a place to leave your K-9 for 8-10 hours while you leave for the day.
-The last thing you want is for your dog to associate the crate with punishment.
+The crate is not a place to leave your pup for 8-10 hours while you leave for the day.

-Here are 5 simple tips to successfully crate training your dog:
+Here are 5 simple tips to successfully crate train your dog: